 Finding 3: Smooth On-Policy Delta data enables stable residual policy.
 [Compliant Residual] policy has 45% higher success rate when trained on [On-Policy Delta] data instead of [Take-over-Correction] data on the book flipping task.
 Residual policy trained with [Take-over-Correction] data sometimes exhibits large noisy motions that trigger task failures, such as retracting the fingers too early in the book flipping task.
-On the contrary, the residual policy trained with [On-policy Delta] data has much smoother action trajectories and better reflects human's correction intentions, providing suitable magnitudes of corrections.
-To see the improvements more clearly, we plot robot velocity data around correction starts and ends from 100 episodes of data collections in Fig. 10.
-[Take-over-Correction] data contains larger robot velocity magnitude right after control authority switches, especially when robot takes over control from human.
-Moreover, the demonstrator can directly perceive the base policy's intention and the extent of correction being applied through the resistance force when employing the [On-Policy Delta] kinesthetic teaching style correction, thus preventing correction demonstrations from deviating too much from the base policy's state-action distribution.
-Fig. 11 shows that [On-Policy Delta] introduces less distribution shift compared to [Take-over-Correction].
+On the contrary, residual policy trained with [On-Policy Delta] data have much smoother action trajectories and better reflect human's correction intentions, providing suitable magnitudes of corrections.